QuarkNerd/blog/ckurzeja/_posts/2021-04-09-starting-out-remotely.md

 While nothing can replicate being in the office, chatting at your desk or sharing lunch, the ‘Friday Night Check-Out’ has been a very welcome regular event&mdash;a scheduled ‘down-tools’ moment, and a chance to ease into the weekend, chat to colleagues and enjoy a drink.

 And with lockdown slowly easing across the UK, they’re all looking forward to doing that in person before too long!

+If you enjoyed reading this, you can find the earlier posts in the series here: [Remote Possibilities](https://blog.scottlogic.com/2020/12/02/remote-possibilities.html), [Sense and Sustainability](https://blog.scottlogic.com/2020/12/17/sense-and-sustainability.html) and [On the Importance of a Team Manifesto](https://blog.scottlogic.com/2021/01/26/on-the-importance-of-a-team-manifesto.html).